Night of Culture

-Night of Culture (Noc Kultury in Polish) is a cultural event held annually in the city of Lublin, Poland.
+Night of Culture (Noc Kultury in Polish) is a culture night held annually in the city of Lublin, Poland.
 During this night people are allowed to attend, late into the night, theater plays, classical, popular, gospel and folk music concerts, exhibitions, film showings or street happenings, free of charge.
 Visitors are allowed to access among other things any cultural institution in the city such as underground basements or the cathedral tower.
 All night long people can party in clubs from all over the city.

 History

 Leszek Hadrian the head of Musical Theater in Lublin was the first one to come up with the idea of the Night of Culture.
 He claimed it to be a 'demonstration of culture'.
 Apart from that, the Night of Culture was an opportunity and help at the same time for Lublin in achieving the title of 2016 European Capital of Culture.
 To date, many of the artistic and community centres in the city have joined the Night of Culture.
 Night of Culture should not be mistaken for the Long Night of Museums.
 The Night of Museums is a separate event which takes place in many different cities in Poland, whereas the Night of Culture is unique and takes place only in Lublin.
 Both events are held on various dates.